 As such, an organization – business, company, institution, government agency, association, and the like – cannot put forward or support a nomination.
 Nominations must be made and supported by two persons, either personally (e.g. friend, parent, admirer) or professionally (e.g. colleague, manager, associate).

-A public call for nominations is launched on September 1 of each year.
 You have until October 31 to put forward a nomination by completing the form provided for this purpose.

 The minimum time frame for renominating a rejected candidate is 2 years.
 The minimum time frame for nominating a member to a higher rank is 5 years.